StreakyFly/PINSCompiler/README.md

-# pins24
+# PINS24
+ (Prevajalniki In Navidezni Stroji 2024)

- A compiler written for university class Compilers and virtual machines
+ A compiler written for university class Compilers and virtual machines.